turingschool/curriculum/source/projects/idea_box.markdown

 => NameError: uninitialized constant Psych::Store
 {% endirb %}

 OK, so we get a new error message.
-We didn't require quite enough stuff.
+We didn't require enough pieces.

-The thing we're using in the `database` method, `YAML::Store`, is a wrapper around `Psych::Store`.

-We can pull it in by requiring 'yaml/store'
+The thing we're using in the `database` method, `YAML::Store`, is a wrapper around another library named `Psych::Store`.
+We can pull it in by requiring 'yaml/store':

 {% irb %}
 $ require 'yaml/store'